Home > J.D. / Ph.D.

 Q: What should applications emphasize?

-A: For your law application, you should at a minimum indicate the nature of your interest in the legal profession, the strengths of your preparation and any special skills you may have.
-You should also clearly express your interest in pursuing joint degrees in neuroscience and law.
-For your neuroscience application, however, you should not create substantial overlap with your law application, but rather focus on demonstrating an ability to perform good research, as you would for any Ph.D. track in the biosciences.
-You should make it very clear in your statement of purpose and your neuroscience interviews that you are also seeking admission to VULS through application for the joint-degree track.
+A: For your law application, you should at a minimum indicate the nature of your interest in law, the strengths of your preparation, and any special skills you may have.
+You should also clearly express your interest in pursuing dual degrees in law and neuroscience.
+For your neuroscience application, however, you should not create substantial overlap with your law application, but rather focus on demonstrating an ability to perform high quality research, as you would for any Ph.D. track in the biosciences.
+You should make it very clear in your statement of purpose and your neuroscience interviews that you are also seeking admission to VLS through application for the dual-degree track.

-Q: Who should I contact if I have questions about the Joint Degree Track?
+Q: Who should I contact if I have questions about the Dual Degree Track?

-A: For the J.D. degree, you may contact at VULS: Professor Owen Jones.
-For the neuroscience Ph.D. degree, you may contact at VBI: Professors Mark Wallace and/or Douglas McMahon .
+A: For the J.D. degree, you may contact at VLS: Professor Owen Jones .
+For the neuroscience Ph.D. degree, you may contact at VBI: Professors Mark Wallace and/or Bruce Carter .
 We encourage you to contact these faculty members as soon as you decide to apply so that they are aware of your interest.

 Q: Do applications for the J.D. and Ph.D. have to be submitted at the same time, or are J.D. students able to apply to the neuroscience Ph.D. after completing the first year of law school?

 Q: I'm a 1-L at another law school.
-May I apply to and, if accepted, transfer into the J.D./Ph.D. joint degree program at Vanderbilt?
+May I apply to and, if accepted, transfer into the J.D./Ph.D. dual degree program at Vanderbilt?

-Q: How many students are enrolled in the joint degree track each year?
+Q: How many students are enrolled in the dual degree track each year?

-A: VULS and VBI expect a steady state of 1 or 2 new J.D./Ph.D. enrollees per year.
-It may be informative to review recent data for enrollments in the separate neuroscience Ph.D. and J.D. tracks: VBI generally enrolls 15 new neuroscience Ph.D. students each year, and VULS has enrolled an average of 194 new J.D. students each year over the last ten years.
+A: There is no set quota.
+Instead we admit students from time to time if they have exceptional talent, initiative, and promise.
+It may be informative to review recent data for enrollments in the separate neuroscience Ph.D. and J.D. tracks: VBI generally enrolls 15 new neuroscience Ph.D. students each year, and VLS has enrolled an average of 194 new J.D. students each year over the last ten years.

 Q: What financial support is available?

-Q: How long does the joint degree track take to complete?
+Q: How long does the dual degree track take to complete?

-A: Normally, if each degree is earned separately, the J.D. takes 3 years, the Ph.D. in neuroscience takes 5 years.
-In the joint degree track, one semester is saved in each (2 ½ + 4 ½).
-Therefore, the estimated total time to completion is seven years.
+A: Normally, if each degree is earned separately, the J.D. takes 3 years, the Ph.D. in neuroscience takes approximately 5 years.
+In the dual degree track, one semester is saved in each (2 ½ + 4 ½), and both degrees are awarded simultaneously upon completion of both sets of requirements.
+Therefore, the presumptive total time to completion is seven years.
+Note that the American Bar Association requires that, absent extraordinary circumstances, each law degree be completed within 7 (seven) years of when it is commenced.

 Q: Who advises me after I am enrolled?

-A: At VULS, Professor Owen Jones advises students and approves course schedules.
-At VBI, Professor Doug McMahon, the Director of Graduate Studies for the Neuroscience track, advises students and approves course schedules.
+A: At VLS, Professor Owen Jones advises students and approves course schedules.
+At VBI, Professor Bruce Carter, the Director of Graduate Studies for the Neuroscience track, advises students and approves course schedules.

 Q: Are there specific course requirements?

-A: Each track has its own set of required courses.
-For example, law students must take all the courses typically associated with the so-called 1-L or standard first-year curriculum.
-These include such courses as Torts, Contracts, Civil Procedure, Criminal Law, Property and Constitutional Law, which also serve as pre-requisites for further law coursework.
-Similarly, neuroscience Ph.D. students must take three core courses during the first two years of their neuroscience studies, including the required didactic courses of Systems Neuroscience and Cognitive Neuroscience.
-However, beyond specific required courses, both degrees allow maximum flexibility in course selection so that each student can tailor his or her coursework to individual research interests and professional objectives.
+A: Each track has its own set of required courses, and you are encouraged to visit the main VLS and VBI website listed above for the most complete and up-to-date information.
+Generally speaking, law students must take as a set all the required first year courses (including Torts, Contracts, Civil Procedure, Criminal Law, Property, and Regulatory State) as well as, in subsequent coursework in Constitutional Law, Professional Responsibility, and Professional Skills.
+A research paper are also required.
+Similarly, neuroscience Ph.D. students must take core courses during the first two years of their neuroscience studies, including the required didactic courses of Fundamentals of Neuroscience I and II and Neurobiology of Disease, as well as a professional development course (Neuroscience Discussions), which emphasizes grant writing skills.
+However, beyond specific required courses, both degrees allow maximum flexibility in course selection so that, within the limits of what the respective advisors are willing to approve, each student can tailor his or her coursework to individual research interests and professional objectives.

 Q: How many credit hours are required for the two degrees?

-Q: May I receive law credit hours for special VULS course and student work outside the scope of traditional required and elective VULS courses?
+Q: May I receive law credit hours for special VLS course and student work outside the scope of traditional required and elective VLS courses?

 A: Yes.
 You may receive up to 5 credit hours for extracurricular work on law journals or Moot Court.
 You may also receive credit hours for Supervised Independent Study, Summer Externships and Research Assistantships.